Long-time cult film director John Waters burst into the mainstream with this cheerfully zany spoof of 1960s TV teen dance shows.

-Lake is the fun-loving Tracy Turnblad, who becomes the new teen dancing queen on The Corny Collins Show much to the horror of her wealthy, snobbish parents, who want their daughter to shine.
+Lake is the fun-loving heavy-set Tracy Turnblad, who becomes the new teen dancing queen on The Corny Collins Show (Baltimore’s answer to American Bandstand) much to the horror of her wealthy, snobbish parents, who want their daughter to shine.

-The eclectic cast – which ranges from Waters’ regulars Divine (in his last movie) and Mink Stole, through to Debbie Harry, Sonny Bono, Pia Zadora and former Cars singer Ric Ocasek – scored big, and the soundtrack dredged up some brilliant old toons, with oldies both golden and mouldy.
+The eclectic cast included Jerry Stiller, Pia Zadora, former Cars singer Ric Ocasek and the great 1950s R&B singer Ruth Brown (as a disc jockey called Motormouth Maybelle) and the soundtrack dredged up some brilliant old toons, with oldies both golden and mouldy.